maddes8cht/maddes8cht.github.io/docs/README.md

 ![vscode](https://source.unsplash.com/800x90/?vscode)

 AI is about to change our world, and it's up to us to shape it and give it direction.
-It's my profound beliefthat the future of AI should be open, transparent, and accessible to all.
+It's my profound belief that the future of AI should be open, transparent, and accessible to all.